gt-pg1/demo_blog_dj/README.md

 ## Installation and Execution using Docker:
 If you already have Docker installed, you can use it to install and run the project.
 Add the Dockerfile and docker-compose.yml files.

+**Important: Django Debug Toolbar not showing up when run from Docker container**

 Dockerfile:
 ```bash